Penneo/sdk-php/README.md

 The environment can either be `sandbox` for testing, or `production` for the live system.

-Following the standard OAuth 2.0 flow, the user is brought to the authorization page where they can login into Penneo with their chosen method (e.g. username and password, Google, Microsoft, etc.) and authorize your application to access their Penneo account.
+Following the standard OAuth 2.0 flow, the user is brought to the authorization page where they can log in into Penneo with their chosen method (e.g. username and password, Google, Microsoft, etc.) and authorize your application to access their Penneo account.